-Sexton will feel uneasy about missing warm-up games - O'Connell
+Missing warm-up games will be a 'worry' for Sexton

-Johnny Sexton: Ireland captain will feel uneasy about missing World Cup warm-up games - Paul O'Connell
+Johnny Sexton: Ireland captain will feel uneasy about missing World Cup warm-ups - Paul O'Connell

 Last updated on .From the section Irish Rugby

-Paul O'Connell believes suspended Ireland captain Johnny Sexton will be concerned about his lack of game time ahead of his World Cup swansong.
+Paul O'Connell believes suspended Ireland captain Johnny Sexton will be concerned about his lack of game time before his World Cup swansong.

 Sexton, who is set to retire after the tournament in France, will miss each of Ireland's warm-up games after being hit with a three-match ban for misconduct.